casper-network/docs/source/docs/casper/developers/cli/transfers/direct-token-transfer.md

 -   `chain-name` - Name of the chain, to avoid the deploy from being accidentally or maliciously included in a different chain

-    -   The _chain-name_ for testnet is **casper-test**
+    -   The _chain-name_ for Testnet is **casper-test**
-    -   The _chain-name_ for mainnet is **casper**
+    -   The _chain-name_ for Mainnet is **casper**

--   `target-account` - Hex-encoded public key of the account from which the main purse will be used as the target
+-   `target-account` - Hex-encoded public key of the account that will receive the funds in its main purse

 -   `payment-amount` - The payment for the transfer in motes.
 The payment amount varies based on each deploy and network [chainspec](../../../concepts/glossary/C.md#chainspec).
 For Testnet node version [1.5.1](https://github.com/casper-network/casper-node/blob/release-1.5.1/resources/production/chainspec.toml), you can specify 10^8 motes

 **Important response fields:**

--   `"result"."deploy_hash"` - the address of the executed transfer, needed to look up additional information about the transfer
+-   `"result"."deploy_hash"` - The address of the deploy, needed to look up additional information about the transfer

 **Note**: Save the returned _deploy_hash_ from the output to query information about the transfer deploy later.